AJNapolitanoJawerbaum/PyGAAP/README.md

 * PyGAAP's GUI is not yet feature-complete
 * PyGAAP does not yet support multi-threading
 * PyGAAP does not yet provide extensive logging
-* PyGAAP does not yet support feature set culling
+* PyGAAP does not yet support feature set culling for the command line

 ## How to Contribute
 To contribute to PyGAAP, simply fork the repository, create a new branch, make your desired changes, and submit a pull request.
 While adding a new module, you may find the [developer manual](/Developer_Manual.md) useful.
 Additionally, please consider opening an issue on this repository with an explanation of your planned contribution so that we may track who is working on what.